soumya-blitzy/theluck/README.md

 * `pacman_not_found` &ndash; fixes package name with `pacman`, `yay`, `pikaur` or `yaourt`.
 * `yum_invalid_operation` &ndash; fixes invalid `yum` calls, like `yum isntall vim`;

-The following commands are bundled with *The Fuck*, but are not enabled by
+The following commands are bundled with *The Luck*, but are not enabled by
 default:

 * `git_push_force` &ndash; adds `--force-with-lease` to a `git push` (may conflict with `git_push_pull`);